chanedwin/mlmutation/README.md

 Deep learning networks are implemented using the Keras library (v1.1.1) with a TensorFlow backend (v0.11.0).
 TensorFlow, from Google (Abadi et al., 2015), is used for better network training performance due to its distributed computation and queue management system.
 These network learn from features extracted from the VCF file (see [paper](https://github.com/EdwinChanSingapore/mlmutation/blob/master/docs/edwin_chan_thesis_2017.pdf) section 2.7 for more details on feature extraction), and are used to create a likelihood probability of the mutation being true.

-_[analysis/machinelearning](https://github.com/EdwinChanSingapore/mlmutation/tree/master/analysis/machinelearning) contains the scripts that control initialisation and training of the neural network, particularly in generatematrixesforneuralnet.py and generateresultsforneuralnet._
+_[analysis/machinelearning](https://github.com/EdwinChanSingapore/mlmutation/tree/master/analysis/machinelearning) contains the scripts that control initialisation and training of the neural network, particularly in generatematrixesforneuralnet.py and generateresultsforneuralnet scripts._

 ___Bayesian Network Ranking of Mutations___